 You can’t put a price on friendship, unless your name is Samantha Myth, in which case a friendship is worth just shy of 300 billion ISK.
 For 16 months, Samantha pretended to be a member of the Amamake Police, a group of EVE Online’s most elite pirates.
 He fought and bled beside them, gained their trust and friendship, and, just when the moment was right, betrayed them.
 A 300 billion ISK reward isn’t great for 16 months of work, but Samantha didn’t do it for the money.
 He did it for the story.

-Last week, Tikktokk Tokkzikk, one of the most notable members of the Amamake Police, logged in and a friend immediately messaged him.
+In May of 2017, Tikktokk Tokkzikk, one of the most notable members of the Amamake Police, logged in and a friend immediately messaged him.

 “Is this a joke?”
-They wrote and linked to a .
+They wrote and linked to a Reddit thread.
 In that thread, Samantha Myth detailed his elaborate heist, how he exploited Tikktokk’s trust and had stolen his pride and joy, a one of a kind ship that Tikktokk had become famous for piloting.
 And everyone in EVE found out before he did.

 “Honestly, at that moment, I wasn’t sure if it was a joke or not,” Tikktokk tells me.
 “For us, something like this is just unthinkable.”